josemrodriguezf/josemrodriguezf.github.io/_pages/contact.md

 permalink: /contact/
 ---

 I'm always looking for collaborations and to learn new things.
-If you are interested in my research and work at UC Merced, please contact me by email.
+If you are interested in my research and my work at UC Merced, please contact me by email.
 Si prefieres en español no dudes en contactarme.

-- Email: jrodriguezflores3@ucmerced.edu
+- Email: <jrodriguezflores3@ucmerced.edu>